By Ku · Updated April 2026 · 9 min read

 You have a yard and want the most out of your garden

 Traditional composting wins — not even close.
 The soil benefit, the cost, the volume, the long-term soil building — traditional composting outperforms any electric unit in every category that matters for gardeners.
-A $50 plastic bin from a garden center, managed with basic attention, will produce better compost for your beds than a $500 countertop machine.
+A reliable tumbler like the FCMP Outdoor IM4000 (which boasts over 18,000 positive reviews), managed with basic attention, will produce better compost for your beds than a $500 countertop machine.

 You're in an apartment or condo with no outdoor access

 An electric composter is the only realistic option other than municipal food scrap programs or vermicomposting.
-If no community program exists and worms aren't appealing, a microbial unit makes more sense than a dehydrator — you get something closer to actual compost rather than dehydrated food waste that has nowhere to go.
-The output can be used for houseplants or container gardening after a curing period.
+If no community program exists and worms aren't appealing, a high-quality dehydrator like the Airthereal R500 or a microbial unit makes more sense.
+The dehydrator will dramatically reduce your trash volume and eliminate odors in your kitchen.

 You already compost but hate kitchen scraps in winter